KinjalPM/KinjalPM/README.md

 - 👋 Hi, I’m @KinjalPM
 - 👀 I’m interested in devloping
-- 💞️ I’m looking for full time opportunity
-- 📫 How to reach me kinjalpm96@gmail.com
+- 📫 How to reach me kinjalpvm@gmail.com

 <!---
 KinjalPM/KinjalPM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.